MicrosoftDocs/VBA-Docs/Language/Reference/User-Interface-Help/command-function.md

 MyApp cmdlineargs
 ```

-To find how command line arguments can be changed in the user interface of the application you're using, search Help for "command line arguments."
+To find how command line arguments can be changed in the user interface of the application you are using, search Help for "command line arguments."

 ## Example